Best TV for a computer monitor in 2023: top televisions for PC and Mac displays

 3 HDMI ports could be limiting

-Our top QLED pick is actually one of the cheapest models in the current Samsung QLED range - the Q60C.
+The Q60D is one of the cheapest models in Samsung's QLED range.
 Its 43-inch screen size makes it an ideal balance between TV and computer monitor, with the 4K resolution making computer visuals crisp at fairly close viewing distances.

 What's more, Samsung claims the QLED screen tech is also capable of displaying "100% color volume", which in theory should mean it also covers 100% of the extensive DCI-P3 video color space - something even a high-end computer monitor would struggle to match.
 The Q60C's HDR and image processing capabilities aren't quite on par with Samsung's larger QLED offerings, and viewing angles won't be a match for a true OLED display, but remember it does cost less than an OLED TV.